MENU

 For every £8 you pay into an online account, the government will add an extra £2, up to £2,000 per child per year

-NB: If your income or working pattern has changed because of COVID-19 check your eligibility before applying or reconfirming.
+If your income or working pattern has changed due to COVID-19, check if you are eligible before applying or reconfirming.

 Tax Credits for Childcare

-Please note Tax Credits are closed to new application for most people from 1 February 2019.
-If you cannot make a new claim for Tax Credits, you may be able to apply for Universal Credit Instead.
+Tax Credits are no longer accepting new applications for most people starting 1 February 2019.
+If you can't apply for Tax Credits, you might be eligible to apply for Universal Credit instead.

 Universal Credit for Childcare

 This is for working families claiming Universal Credit with children under the age of 17 years and not receiving Tax-Free Childcare.
-This can cover up to 85% of eligible childcare costs.
-Details can be found on the Childcare Choices Website.
+This can cover up to 85 per cent of eligible childcare costs.
+Details can be found on the Childcare Choices website.

 Care to Learn